NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/software models/Automatically inferring user behavior models in large-scale web applications.md

 How to obtain information about the user navigation:

 - **Google Analytics** is used to infer user behavior models and track users’s actions.
 A snippet of JavaScript needs to be added to every page of the application
-- **Proxy servers:** user requests are sent to a [[proxy-server]] that collect and analyze them and then send the requests to their destination.
+- **Proxy servers:** user requests are sent to a [[proxy server]] that collect and analyze them and then send the requests to their destination.
 - It is possible to modify the source code of browsers with JavaScript in order to gather data about the user navigation

 **Classify user behavior:**